nicholaslws/BSF-projects/SOP/SOP.md

 passes through the sieve by re-sieving the finest frass.
 This should remove most all of the prepupae from the frass.
 Clean the screens and the bottom to ensure that **maggots of different lines do not mix**.
-Run the siever for a short while to get the stragglers out from the chute before moving on to the next tray.
+Run the siever for a short while to get the stragglers out from the chutes before moving on to the next tray.
 If you notice loud noises while sieving, the nuts might need to be further tightened.
 Tightening (or loosening) can be done quickly by using a drill with an adapter for the